idediego/github-demo/README.md

 This is a simple website project for showing how to use Git and GitHub together.

 ## Introduction
+This is the introduction.

 ## Purpose
+This is the purpose.

 ## Deployment